Skip to main content

 The second USB WiFi dongle

-batman-adv runs on a second USB WiFi dongle, separate from the RTL8812EU that handles WFB-ng to the drone.
-Two different dongles for two different jobs:
+batman-adv runs on a second RTL8812EU adapter, separate from the primary RTL8812EU that handles WFB-ng to the drone.
+Two adapters, same chipset, two jobs:

 Primary RTL8812EUWFB-ng monitor mode for the drone link5 GHz, channel 149